PER USE CASE

 Not only did the COVID-19 pandemic increase headcount, but it also further complicated matters due to the work-from-home mandates, meaning that over 3,100 RIVM employees required over 700 apps delivered securely through their workplace services.

 However, meeting the IT challenges of COVID-19 was not as onerous for RIVM as for many others thanks to its far-reaching vision.

 In 2010, RIVM replaced its traditional environment of 1,700 physical desktop PCs with its first Citrix implementation and has consistently built on that over the years.
-Three years prior to the pandemic it became an early adopter of Citrix Workspace Premium Plus and was the first department of the Dutch Government to move to cloud services.
-It is now using Citrix Virtual Apps and Desktops; and Citrix Content Collaboration, and other licensed solutions include Citrix Application Delivery Management.
+Three years prior to the pandemic it became an early adopter of the Citrix workspace platform and was the first department of the Dutch Government to move to cloud services.
+It is now using Citrix DaaS; and Citrix Content Collaboration, and other licensed solutions include Citrix Application Delivery Management.
 Implementation services were provided by Dutch IT solutions and services company, KPN alongside Citrix Consulting Services.

 “We first chose Citrix because we saw that virtual desktops were the way forward and the whole Citrix experience was just better than the competition,” says RIVM’s Manager of Digital Workspace, Frank Schuler.
 “Years later, when COVID-19 dictated that everyone work from home, we already had the solution in place.
 It just worked.
 We didn’t have any problems apart from helping some people with their home computers or Wi-Fi.
 I was so happy that we were equipped with a solution like Citrix that enabled everyone to work remotely.”

 Because of the nature of its work, security was another reason for choosing Citrix which has security built in to all its layers.
 From the start, RIVM has used a Citrix front end in the cloud, but its Virtual Desktop Infrastructure (VDI) environment resides internally, so no data leaves the data center.